openpracticelibrary/openpracticelibrary/content/practice/lean-canvas.md

 Ash Maurya modified the Business Model Canvas (by Alexander Osterwalder) with the aim to shorten the product development lifecycle and rapidly discover if your product idea is viable.

-The Lean Canvas will help you establish if your product or service idea has merits.

 When filling out the canvas it is best to fill the sections out in a certain way.

 1. Problem: \